Click here to skip navigation bar.

 Q. Where can I learn more about diabetes?

-For information on diabetes, contact our expert nurses in the Community Health/Clinical Services Unit at 609-645-5933 or visit the resource pages below:
+A. For information on diabetes, contact our expert nurses in the Community Health/Clinical Services Unit at (609) 645-5933 or visit the resource pages below:

-New Jersey Department of Health and Senior Services Diabetes Prevention and Control Program
+NJ Department of Health - Diabetes Prevention and Control Program

 American Diabetes Association